California DMV Defective Title Bond

 DMV Defective Title Bond

-A DMV defective title bond is required when a vehicle that you own has a missing title.
+A DMV defective title bond is required when a vehicle that you own has a missing title or one that is somehow colored.

 It is likely that you learned that you are required to purchase this bond because you wish to transfer ownership of the vehicle.